GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 ## Nextflow CLI

-Nextflow implements a declarative **domain-specific language (DSL)** that simplifies the writing of complex data analysis workflows as an extension of a general-purpose programming language.
+Nextflow implements a declarative **domain-specific language (DSL)** that simplifies the writing of complex data analysis pipelines as an extension of a general-purpose programming language.
 As a concise DSL, Nextflow handles recurrent use cases while having the flexibility and power to handle corner cases.

 Nextflow is an extension of the Groovy programming language which, in turn, is a super-set of the Java programming language.
 Groovy can be thought of as “Python for Java” and simplifies the code.

-Nextflow provides a robust command line interface for the management and execution of workflows.
+Nextflow provides a robust command line interface for the management and execution of pipelines.
 Nextflow can be used on any POSIX compatible system (Linux, OS X, etc).
 It requires Bash 3.2 (or later) and Java 11 (or later) to be installed.

 Nextflow is distributed as a self-installing package and does not require any special installation procedure.

 !!! info "How to install Nextflow locally"

     1. Download the executable package using either `wget -qO- https://get.nextflow.io | bash` or `curl -s https://get.nextflow.io | bash`
-    2. Make the binary executable on your system by running `chmod +x nextflow`.
+    2. Make the binary executable on your system by running `chmod +x nextflow`
-    3. Move the nextflow file to a directory accessible by your $PATH variable, e.g, `mv nextflow ~/bin/`
+    3. Move the nextflow file to a directory accessible by your `$PATH` variable, e.g, `mv nextflow ~/bin/`

 ## Nextflow options and commands

-Nextflow provides a robust command line interface for the management and execution of workflows.
+Nextflow provides a robust command line interface for the management and execution of pipelines.
 The top-level interface consists of options and commands.

 You can list Nextflow options and commands with the `-h` option: